gameplanXXL/bmad-client/docs/prd.md

 Winston, please review this PRD and create a comprehensive architecture document.
 Focus on:

 1. **System Design:** Define the module structure, class hierarchy, and dependency graph for the monorepo
-2. **Provider Abstraction:** Design the provider interface and implementation strategy for Anthropic, OpenAI, and custom providers
+2. **Provider Implementation:** Design the Anthropic provider with a clean interface that allows future extensibility if needed
 3. **Session State Machine:** Define the state transitions, persistence format, and recovery mechanisms
 4. **Virtual File System:** Specify the VFS implementation, tool integration, and performance characteristics
 5. **Cost Tracking:** Design the cost calculation engine, pricing table management, and reporting architecture